-The study is a cross-sectional, single-center study in 400 independently living men aged 40 to 80 years.
+The study is a cross-sectional, single-center study in 400 independently living men aged 40-80 yr.
 The subjects were recruited by means of asking female participants of other studies conducted by the Julius center by letter whether they knew a possible interested male volunteer between the age of 40 and 80.
-Invitation letters were send to 770 female participants.
-Due to this indirect way of recruiting it was not possible to assess the exact participation rate for this group.
+Invitation letters were sent to 770 female participants.
+Because of this indirect way of recruiting, it was not possible to assess the exact participation rate for this group.
 However, 240 men volunteered for participation.